-Continuing to highlight my fascination with street art of all kinds, here are photos I took in Florianópolis, Brazil in late 2011.
+Continuing to highlight my fascination with street art of all kinds, here are photos I took in England (mostly in Manchester) back in late 2012.
 I never got around to posting them back then so here goes.
-Check out my collections for Curitiba, Recife and Olinda, Salvador da Bahia, Rio de Janeiro, and Various other locations as well.

-Continuing to highlight my fascination with street art of all kinds, here are photos I took in Curitiba, Brazil in late 2011.
+Continuing to highlight my fascination with street art of all kinds, here are photos I took in Dublin and Belfast, Ireland back in 2012.
 I never got around to posting them back then so here goes.
-Check out my collections for Florianópolis, Recife and Olinda, Salvador da Bahia, Rio de Janeiro, and Various other locations as well.

 I'm an avid reader and I like to collect quotations that inspire or educate.
 I do that for my business site and I do it for travel as well.
 I actually have collected a great many quotations but I have only recently started adding them to the site so check back regularly for more.

 We travel long roads and cross water to see what we disregard when it is under our eyes.
 This is either because nature has so arranged things so that we go after what is far off and remain indifferent to what is nearby, or because any desire loses its intensity by being easily satisfied, or because we postpone whatever we can see whenever we want, … [ Read more ]

 Better far off to leave half the ruins and nine-tenths of the churches unseen and to see well the rest; to see them not once, but again and often again; to watch them, to learn them, to live with them, to love them, till they have become a part of life and life’s recollections.